Brenda Emmanus: Training and career

 Emmanus was born to Saint Lucian parents and grew up in Camberwell in southeast London, England.
 Her teachers thought she should be an actor but, after a short spell in the youth drama group of an established theatre, she decided it was not for her.
 Emmanus gained a degree in Media and Communication from what is now the University of Westminster.
 While she was studying, she freelanced with The Voice newspaper as a student journalist.
 After graduation, she joined the team of the newspaper full-time, later becoming their Arts and Features editor.

 She started her 18-year-long career with the BBC as a researcher for Kilroy, a morning chat show.
 She then worked under Janet Street-Porter on reportage for youth programmes.

 Emmanus is perhaps best known as co-presenter of the BBC fashion programme The Clothes Show from 1993 to 1996.
 The show was watched by more than 10 million viewers.
 Emmanus worked on the interior design programme The Terrace, and on The Midweek National Lottery on BBC One.
 She was also one of the main presenters on Healthy Holidays and Money Makeovers for Granada and Sky Television.
 She has appeared regularly on ITV's This Morning, teaming up with the hosts Judy Finnigan and Richard Madeley as fashion and entertainment expert.
 Emmanus was the Arts, Culture and Entertainment Correspondent for BBC London News.
 Emmanus was a visiting professor at the London College of Fashion.
 In 2018, in collaboration with Sonia Boyce she presented the BBC Four show Whoever Heard of a Black Artist?
 Britain's Hidden Art History.
 Emmanus has completed a Clore Arts Leadership Programme.
 She worked as a Channel Executive for BBC2, while making arts documentaries.
 With Sadler's Wells, Emmanus has made a six-part podcast featuring conversations with successful black creative artists.

-Emmanus is now sought after as a mentor to young people wishing to enter the world of broadcasting.
+Emmanus is often sought after as a mentor to young people wishing to enter the world of broadcasting.